How To Be Happy Now: 15 Happy Hacks :)

 Pinpoint the problem and develop a plan of action.
 If you despise your job, look into starting a new career.
 If you’re in a bad relationship get out of it or seek counseling.
 You get the idea.

 Also if you’re in this situation, don’t forget tips 1, 6 and 12.
 Try not focus on the negative, be grateful for what you do have and recognize when it’s time to make a change.

 16 | DO SOMETHING NICE FOR SOMEONE ELSE

-The Bible is all about self sacrifice.
+The Bible is all about self-sacrifice.
 Picking up our crosses.
 Serving others.
-I don’t think this is just because the effects it has on the ones we serve but it’s also because of the effect it has on our own souls.
+I don’t think this is just because of the effects it has on the ones we serve but it’s also because of the effect it has on our own souls.

 For example, the hiking with wolves experience was created by an animal rescue organization called Wolf Connection.
 They take in wolf dogs bred in captivity who were confiscated due to animal cruelty, rescued from the fur trade, or who simply needed a new, permanent place to call home.